 It is commonplace to sort research by its purpose or aim.
 The two dominant aims of research are Applied Research and Basic Research.

 Applied research is the work that gets done to solve workplace, educational, personal, and social problems.
-Investigators tackle applied research projects to make the world a better place.
-Researchers engage in applied research to analyze obstacles, solve problems and create commercial opportunities.
+Investigators tackle these types of projects to make the world a better place.
+Researchers use this method to analyze obstacles, solve problems and create commercial opportunities.